FirebaseExtended/reactfire/README.md

 ### Initialize Firebase

 Initialize Firebase once, for example in a separate module (e.g. `firebase.js`) and export the Firebase app.
-You can find more details on the [web](https://firebase.google.com/docs/web/setup) setup guides:
+You can find more details on the [web](https://firebase.google.com/docs/web/setup) setup guides and especially where to find your project's configuration.

+Here is an example of a `firebase.js` module that initializes Firebase:

 **firebase.js**
 ```js